-2. Players must act in turn.
-Players should not telegraph or otherwise indicate intentions to act prior to their turn to act.
+2. Players should not telegraph or otherwise indicate intentions to act prior to their turn to act.
 Any player in breach of this rule may be penalised in accordance with Rule 24.

-3. In the event of an action out-of-turn, the player committing that out of turn action will be held to a check.
+*3. In the event of an action out-of-turn, the player committing that out of turn action will be held to a check.
 If someone then decides to bet they will be held to a call or fold.
 This will discourage people from acting out of turn.
+Players must wait for clear bet amounts before acting.
+Ex: Player A says “raise” (but no amount), and Player B quickly folds.
+Player B should wait to act until Player A’s raise amount is clear.
 Further penalties may be applied in accordance with Rule 24.

 4. Verbal declarations are binding and take precedence over non-verbal actions, unless a player has committed chips to the pot prior to making the verbal declaration.